 - Other tests: Some other tests such as the computed tomography CT scan, the MRI scan, chest x-rays as well as bone scans can show the tumours, if present.

 - Kidney biopsy: Although, most of the time an imaging test can reveal the tumour, sometimes it may take a biopsy to understand it.

-The three primary treatments for Wilms tumour are chemotherapy, surgery, and radiation therapy.
+The three primary treatments for this types of childhood cancer are chemotherapy, surgery, and radiation therapy.
 Remember, in most cases this is curable.
 However, you may need to seek immediate medical attention to bring it under control and treat it in time.

 Although most children get more than one treatment, there are alternate therapies that some doctors might recommend.
 As per the ACS, these include “vitamins, herbs, and special diets, or other methods such as acupuncture or massage.”

-The final one in the list of top childhood cancers that affect the immune system is Lymphoma.
+The final one in the list of types of childhood cancer is Lymphoma.
 It begins in certain cells of the child’s immune system.

 As per the Roswell Park Comprehensive Cancer Centre, “These cancers affect lymph nodes and lymph tissues, like the tonsils or thymus.
 They can also affect the bone marrow and other organs, and can cause different symptoms depending on where the cancer is growing.”